epunx2/ericchrobak.com/_posts/2022-1-31-What-Can-You-Do-With-Ruby?.md

 - *Do I need a framework to develop Ruby applications?*
 <br><br>

 First off let's discuss why these questions are relevant.
 The majority of Ruby programming is done using a framework and that framework is probably [Ruby on Rails](https://rubyonrails.org/).
 If you are not using Rails then you are probably using [Sinatra](http://sinatrarb.com/)(DSL) or Jekyll(CMS).
 A framework provides you with the pre-build methods and structure to develop applications quickly.
-Some has already built it or come up with a solution.
-Rather than reinvent the wheel use their solution.
+Someone has already built it or come up with a solution.
+Rather than reinvent the wheel, use their solution.
 That's where a framework comes into play.
 I mentioned in my previous blog post that you can [essentially type 2 commands]({% post_url 2021-12-13-Building-A-Basic-Rails-App %}) into your terminal and an Rails app is created.
 That's the power of a framework.
 <br><br>

 # **Then why would you build your application without a framework?**